skergoat/Sweeetch-beta-v1/README.md

 # connect to database

-1. this app uses MySQL.
-So install and start MAMP
+1. this app uses MySQL with MAMP.
+So start MAMP

 2. a - Be sure to have a .env file and that DATABASE_URL refers to you database url